Create a forecast manually

 Run and publish forecast:

-• Copying forecast results to downstream time series
+• Copying forecast results to the downstream time series

 The application copies the statistical forecast results to downstream measures only for periods without overrides.